foremast/foremast/_docs/configuration_files/foremast_config.rst

 ``envs``
 ********

-Comma delimiated list of environments/applications that will be managed with Foremast
+Comma delimited list of environments/applications that will be managed with Foremast

     | *Example*: ``dev,stage,prod``
     | *Required*: Yes